 Join our team.
 Be a part of something greater.
 Change a life, maybe even your own.

 Counselors are the front lines of camp ministry.
 Moment by moment, they get opportunities to enact their purpose: To develop relationships with campers so they may draw closer to God.
 We’re looking for people who are committed to their relationship with Christ, involved in ministry outside of camp, willing to work hard, genuine in their love for children and passionate about their desire to share God’s love with others.
 Counselors will watch after the daily care and well-being of the campers and lead various camp activities.
 All counseling staff are required to abide by and teach elements from the Mennonite Brethren Confession of Faith.
 The Confession of Faith can be found here.
 Counselors may be asked to perform other tasks from time to time, like coordinating events or running games.
 We love and prefer counselors to come for the whole summer, but if you are only able to serve for a few weeks, please apply.
+All staff are required to attend Staff Camp (June 28-July 3).
 The following position counts are per week.